cobyj33/tmedia/README.md

-  -h, --help             shows help message and exits --help-cli             shows help message for cli options and exits --help-controls        shows help message for tmedia controls and exits -v, --version          prints version information and exits --ffmpeg-version       Print the version of linked FFmpeg libraries --curses-version       Print the version of linked Curses libraries --fmt-version          Print the version of the fmt library
+  -h, --help             shows help message and exits --help-cli             shows help message for cli options and exits --help-controls        shows help message for tmedia controls and exits -V, --version          prints version information and exits --ffmpeg-version       Print the version of linked FFmpeg libraries --curses-version       Print the version of linked Curses libraries --fmt-version          Print the version of the fmt library